 The pandemic seems to have divided us when it comes to exercise.
 There are people who have used the time at home and the opportunity to slow down a bit in terms of their work and social schedules to embrace a more active lifestyle, but there are also many people who have struggled to stay in shape.
 Whatever camp you’re in, try and incorporate regular exercise into your routine as we move into spring/summer.
 Moving your body is not just about losing lockdown pounds.
 It’s about improving your health, reducing your risk of potentially life-shortening diseases and lifting your spirits.
 Being active has powerful mental health benefits and it can increase confidence, help you tackle stress and anxiety and give your energy levels a boost.

 Whether you’re moving out of lockdown in great shape, or you’re a little apprehensive about your body shape or your fitness level, it’s a great idea to set new targets for the months ahead.
 If you’ve got into the habit of going for a walk every day, or you’ve spent your weekends exploring woodlands or forests or going for bike rides, don’t give these hobbies up just because shops, restaurants and pubs are reopening.
 Make time to be active, as well as being sociable.
 If you find it hard to stay motivated, you can use an activity tracker to try and hit a daily target for steps or active minutes, you can vary activities to ensure fitness is fun and you can get friends and family involved.
 Go for walks or bike rides together, take up swimming, tennis or golf, or join group exercise sessions with friends or your partner.
+You can even use it as a reason to push you into making new friends to exercise with.

 Many of us have devoted more time and effort to our skin during lockdown.
 Video calls and Zoom meetings and the opportunity to go days on end without putting makeup on have inspired us to look after our skin and investigate new products and regimes.
 As the weather improves and our routines start to change slightly, it’s important to keep up the good work.
 Protect your skin from the sun by using cosmetics with a high SPF (UVA & UVB protection) and applying more SPF if you’re going outside.
 If you’re out and about and it’s hot, you’ll need to increase your fluid intake.
 It’s also beneficial to adapt your skincare regime to nourish your skin and keep it hydrated in the warmer months.
 I like to switch heavier creams for facial oils, serums and lotions.
 Take time to moisturise your body, as well as your face.